jio-gl/vixify/README.md

 * *VDFVerify(pp, x, y, π) → {accept, reject}* outputs accept if *y* is the correct evaluation of the VDF on input *x*.

 Verifiable random functions (VRFs) are defined using a public-key pair *(VK,SK)* and have the property that using a private key *SK* allows to hash a plain-text *x* into a hash *y* that can be verified using a public or verification key *VK*.
-VRFs are more useful than just signing a hash of the data because sometimes (for example with ECDSA) using signatures gives signatures that are not unique, then allowing a malicious miner to generate many signatures to search for one that make him the block proposer, bypassing the protocol.
+VRFs are more useful than just signing a hash of the data because sometimes (for example with ECDSA) using signatures gives signatures that are not unique, then allowing a malicious miner to generate many signatures to search for one that make him the block proposer, bypassing the protocol [5][6].

 VRFs are being popularized and use for leader-selection by the Algorand Blockchain project, although they use voting for Byzantine Fault-tolerance and do not use VDF as part of their consensus algorithm.